Criminal Defense Attorney in Anne Arundel County, Maryland

 Facing a criminal charge is scary.
-You’ll likely worry about your future, your freedom and what will happen to your family if you can’t be around to provide for them.
+You're likely worrying about your future, your freedom, and what will happen to your family if you can’t be around to provide for them.

 Located in Annapolis, Maryland, Kathleen M. Kirchner, Esq. can help.
 Criminal defense attorney Kathleen Kirchner brings more than 15 years of experience to each case, including her previous work as a prosecutor in Anne Arundel County.
 She understands how the state builds criminal cases, and she uses that knowledge to protect her clients’ rights and freedoms.

 Defense Against All Types Of Criminal Charges

 Criminal charges have consequences that go beyond whatever sentence is associated with a conviction.
 A criminal record can impact your future employment, housing applications, and more.
 It is very important to take all criminal charges seriously.